RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2016-02-06-Cross-Platform-PowerShell-Remoting.md

 There are a number of ways to invoke PowerShell over WinRM from other languages.
 For many, the Python and Ruby modules will likely be your first stop.

-We're going to skip the Python pywinrm module, given that it doesn't support a quick and dirty NTLM implementation.
-If you've already implemented Kerberos or have a PKI infrastructure in place, you could safely use this.
+We're going to skip the Python pywinrm module, given that it requires either plaintext auth, Kerberos, or a PKI.
+If already use Kerberos or have a PKI infrastructure in place, you could safely use this.
 Otherwise, you'll find a number of guides for [pywinrm](https://github.com/diyan/pywinrm), [WinRb](https://github.com/WinRb/WinRM), and more, instructing you to configure WinRM to enable basic auth and AllowUnencrypted. *Don't*.

 We'll use the Ruby module for WinRM.
 Install Ruby on your system, `gem install -r winrm`, and away we go!